dboddie/inferno-os/os/minibook/Notes/notes.md

 The LCD device clock divider is not specified using a linear scale (see https://projects.goldelico.com/p/letux400/page/Clocks/ for details) but a value of 4 is encoded as 3 in any case.

+## Exception after starting the shell

+It looks like an `ll` instruction is issued which operates on a value of 0x40 as an address, which causes a TLB exception.
+This happens in the _tas code.
+Initialising the keyboard queue in main as a temporary measure appears to fix
+this:

+    kbdq = qopen(4*1024, 0, 0, 0);